michaelfeil/infinity/README.md

 <details>
   <summary>Launching multiple models at once</summary>

-  Since infinity_emb>=0.0.34, you can use cli `v2` method to launch multiple models at the same time.
+  Since `infinity_emb>=0.0.34`, you can use cli `v2` method to launch multiple models at the same time.
   Checkout `infinity_emb v2 --help` for all args and validation.

   Multiple Model CLI Playbook:
- - 1. cli options can be overloaded i.e. `v2 --model-id model/id1 --model-id/id2 --batch-size 8 --batch-size 4`
+   - 1. cli options can be repeated e.g. `v2 --model-id model/id1 --model-id/id2 --batch-size 8 --batch-size 4`.
+This will create two models `model/id1` and `model/id2`
- - 2. or adapt the defaults by setting ENV Variables separated by `;`: INFINITY_MODEL_ID="model/id1;model/id2;" &&
+   - 2. or adapt the defaults by setting ENV Variables separated by `;`: `INFINITY_MODEL_ID="model/id1;model/id2;" && INFINITY_BATCH_SIZE="8;4;"`
- INFINITY_BATCH_SIZE="8;4;"
- - 3. single items are broadcasted to `--model-id` length, making `v2 --model-id model/id1 --model-id/id2
- --batch-size 8` both models have batch-size 8.
+   - 3. single items are broadcasted to `--model-id` length,  `v2 --model-id model/id1 --model-id/id2 --batch-size 8` making both models have batch-size 8.
+   - 4. Everything is broadcasted to the number of `--model-id` + API requests are routed to the `--served-model-name/--model-id`
 </details>

 <details>